 The Maryland Institute for Emergency Medical Services Systems (MIEMSS) also follows a careful patient transport plan for patients suspected to be infected with a special pathogen.
-The potential transport of a patient with a special pathogen should be coordinated with assistance from the local health department, the MDH, and MIEMSS.
+The potential transport of a patient with a special pathogen should be coordinated with assistance from the local health department, MDH, and MIEMSS.
 When a patient with a special pathogen is identified, the first external point of contact should be the local health department.
 If unable to reach the local health department, MDH Infectious Disease Epidemiology and Outbreak Response Bureau (IDEORB) should be notified utilizing the daytime telephone number, (410) 767-6700 or the after-hours telephone number, (410) 795-7365.
 Transport protocol of a special pathogen patient is coordinated by state agencies in conjunction with the sending and receiving acute-care facilities.

 1.4 Assumptions